ictxiangxin/boson/README.md

 %command argument1 argument2 ...
 ```

-The command can be: `start_symbol`, `analyzer_class_name`, `grammar_class_name`
+The command can be: `start_symbol`, `grammar_analyzer_class_name`, `grammar_class_name` etc.

 * `start_symbol`, set the start non-terminal literal.
-* `analyzer_class_name`, set the grammar analyzer name.
+* `grammar_analyzer_class_name`, set the grammar analyzer name.
 * `grammar_class_name`, set the lexical analyzer name.

-> You can consult the example at "example/arithmetic_grammar.txt"
+> You can consult the example at "example/arithmetic_grammar.txt" and "boson_grammar.boson" is boson itself grammar file.

 ### Easy to use

 > Use boson.py to generate code.

-You can execute boson.py by "python3 boson.py" in linux or "python boson.py" in windows.
+You can execute boson.py by "python3 boson.py" at Linux or "python boson.py" at Windows.
-So that you can see the usage of boson.py.
+So that you can see the usage of console command `boson`.

-The usage of boson.py is:
+The usage of `boson` is:

 ```
 usage: boson [-h] [-o OUTPUT] [-a {slr,lr,lalr}] [-l {python3}] [-r] [-f]